wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

       # kill -63 509
       # rmmod diamorphine

 #.
-Remove the custom internal options on linux-agent's that we used for this lab.
+Remove the custom internal options on the Linux agent that we used for this lab.

    .. code-block:: console

       # rm -f /var/ossec/etc/local_internal_options.conf

 #.
-In the ``<rootcheck>`` section of linux-agent's ``/var/ossec/etc/ossec.conf`` file, disable rootcheck for now.
+In the ``<rootcheck>`` section of the Linux agent ``/var/ossec/etc/ossec.conf`` file, disable rootcheck for now.

    .. code-block:: xml

       <disabled>yes</disabled>

 #.
-Restart the Wazuh agent on linux-agent.
+Restart the Wazuh agent.

    .. include:: /_templates/common/restart_agent.rst